slatham/quadtree/README.md

 ## Usage

 ### Install
+_Use your node package manager to install_
 ```
 npm install@slatham/quadtree
 ```

 ### import
+_Include in your project_
 ```javascript
 // import the module
 const qt = require('@slatham/quadtree');
 ```
 ### Define the properties of the quadtree
+_Set up the required properties of the quadtree_
 ```javascript
 // define the area of the quadtree
 // qt.Rectangle(x, y, w, h)